6 Best Amsterdam Tours

 4. Sightseeing bus tours

-Canal cruise
+Canal Cruise

-Canal cruise
+Canal Cruise

-If it is your first time in Amsterdam or you have little time to visit it, this guided tour in English with a stop at the museum is designed to give you a general idea of everything you should see and know about the city through a panoramic bus tour of its main points of interest with the possibility of leaving in the morning or afternoon and adding a sightseeing cruise through its canals or a visit to its main gallery, Rijksmuseum.
+If it is your first time in Amsterdam or you have little time to visit it, this guided tour in English with stop at the museum is designed to give you a general idea of everything you should see and know about the city through a panoramic bus tour of its main points of interest with the possibility of leaving in the morning or afternoon and adding a sightseeing cruise along its canals or a visit to its main gallery, Rijksmuseum.

 About the bus tour

-Combine with a visit to the Rijksmuseum
+Combine it with a visit to the Rijksmuseum

-Combine with a cruise
+Combine it with a cruise

 Itinerary